DUNE/dunedb/docs/schemas.md

   // supplied by API:
   _id: <ObjectId>,    // Auto-set by Mongo, Includes insertion timestamp redundantly.
   recordType: "component",  // component, form, test, job
-  insertion: <insertion block>
+  insertion: <insertion block>,
-  type: <string>   // set to data.type if
+  type: <string>,   // set to be the same as data.type on submit
-  state: "submitted"
+  state: "submitted",
-  referencesComponents: [ <BSON Uuid>,... ]; // list of uuids in data given below.., found by deep searh
+  referencesComponents: [ <BSON Uuid>,... ], // list of uuids in data given below.., found by deep searh
+  createdFrom: {},  //optional, see createdFrom block.

   // supplied by caller:
   componentUuid,              // component uuid